Cacti/rrdproxy/README.md

 ## Command Line Interface

 Use '?' or 'help' to get a list of all commands being supported by the proxy or hints about missing parameters.
-The following shows an enable of using the CLI to list the available commands to find the version of RRDproxy.
+The following shows an example of using the CLI to list the available commands to find the version of RRDtool Proxy Server.

-Note: that most commands require that the CLI is in privileged mode.
+Note: that most commands require that the CLI is in privileged mode and this password is encrypted in the configuration so cannot be guessed.
+If the password has been forgotten, it can be reset using the RRDtool Proxy Server Wizard but the background process will need to be manually terminated.

 ```
 telnet localhost 40303